Explore FREE downloadable educational materials.

 There are four types of anthrax – Cutaneous (Skin), gastrointestinal, inhalation, and injection.

-This is the most common and least deadly form of anthrax.
-This form occurs when spores enter the body through openings in the skin, such as scrapes or cuts.
-After exposure, infection generally occurs within one to seven days.
+This is the most common and least deadly form of anthrax and occurs when spores enter the body through openings in the skin, such as scrapes or cuts.
+Infection generally occurs within one to seven days after exposure.
 Symptoms include bumps or blisters that may be itchy and swelling around the site.
 An ulcer with a black center may also form after the initial presentation.
 Most people who develop cutaneous anthrax become exposed by handling contaminated animal products.
 Most cases of cutaneous anthrax resolve without treatment and only between five and 20 percent of untreated cutaneous anthrax cases are fatal.
-With treatment, nearly all exposed persons survive.

-This occurs when anthrax spores are inhaled and enter the respiratory system.
-The most frequent exposure to anthrax by inhalation occurs during the processing of animal by-products such as hides or wool.
+This occurs when anthrax spores are inhaled and enter the respiratory system, with the most frequent exposure occurring during the processing of animal by-products such as hides or wool.
 Symptoms of inhalation anthrax are generally non-specific and can include shortness of breath, cough, fever, chills, extreme fatigue, head, and body aches, confusion, dizziness, nausea, vomiting, and stomach pain.
 The incubation period of the illness is about one week but can be up to 60 days.
-Fifty-five percent of persons exposed to anthrax by inhalation during the 2001 bioterrorism attack in the U.S. survived.
-There is only a 10 to 15 percent survival rate from inhalation anthrax without treatment.

 A newer form of anthrax, injection anthrax, was first identified in Northern Europe and associated with persons who inject heroin.
 Symptoms of injection anthrax are like cutaneous anthrax; however, the infection may occur deeper in the skin or into the muscle.
 No cases of injection anthrax have been identified in the U.S. Approximately 33 percent of injection anthrax cases are fatal.